dotnet-foundation/website/input/about/election/policy.md

 ### Role of the .NET Foundation Board of Directors

-Stated simply, the Board of Directors of the .NET Foundation “runs the organization.”
+Stated simply, the Board of Directors of the .NET Foundation "runs the organization."
 It decides how the money is spent; what projects join the Foundation; where the Executive Director applies focus; what programs the Foundation will run or be involved with; what events the Foundation will sponsor; and so forth.
 In other words, the Board manages or oversees all the business functions of the Foundation.
 The operational performance and long-term viability of the Foundation is dependent on a strong and effective Board of Directors.

 ### Board of Directors Composition

 Per the Bylaws of the organization, the Board is comprised of up to seven Directors.
 One Director is appointed by the Microsoft Corporation.
 The other six Directors are elected by the individual members of the Foundation.
-For the sake of this policy document, the six elected Director positions shall be considered “At-Large” Director seats.
+For the sake of this policy document, the six elected Director positions shall be considered "At-Large" Director seats.

 ### Voting

-Each individual member of the Foundation current at the time of the election is entitled to vote on the election of At-Large Directors, with each member’s vote counting equally.
+Each individual member of the Foundation current at the time of the election is entitled to vote on the election of At-Large Directors, with each member's vote counting equally.

 ### Director Terms + Term Staggering

 At-Large Directors are elected to a two-year term.

-For the 2020-2021 Board term only, once the incoming Board of Directors is seated, staggered term durations will be established among the six At-Large Director seats to help enhance the continuity of the organization’s governance.
+For the 2020-2021 Board term only, once the incoming Board of Directors is seated, staggered term durations will be established among the six At-Large Director seats to help enhance the continuity of the organization's governance.
 Specifically, three At-Large Director seats will be chosen randomly to serve a one-time, one-year term.
 The remaining three At-Large Director seats will have the standard two-year term.
-For all subsequent elections, the Foundation’s members will elect only three At-Large Director seats each year.
+For all subsequent elections, the Foundation's members will elect only three At-Large Director seats each year.

 ### Vacancies